canonical/data-science-stack/docs/tutorial/getting-started.rst

 In this tutorial, MicroK8s is used as the orchestration system.
 All the workloads and state managed by DSS will be running on top of MicroK8s.

-You can install MicroK8s as follows:
+You can install MicroK8s using `snap`_ as follows:

 .. code-block:: bash